History of cosmetics: Mongolia

 Women of royal families painted red spots on the center of their cheeks, right under their eyes.
 However, it is a mystery why.
-They said that red cheeks (Face Blush) are a reason of happy queen.
-Blusher helps to enhance the face shape to bring out the cheek bones to lift the makeup look.
+They said that red cheeks (face blush) are a sign of a happy queen.
+Blush helps to enhance the face shape to bring out the cheek bones.

 Japan

 In Japan, geisha wore lipstick made of crushed safflower petals to paint the eyebrows and edges of the eyes as well as the lips, and sticks of bintsuke wax, a softer version of the sumo wrestlers' hair wax, were used by geisha as a makeup base.
-Rice powder colors the face and back; rouge contours the eye socket and defines the nose.
+Rice powder colors the face and back; rouge contours the eye socket and defines the nose.[unreliable source?]
 Ohaguro (black paint) colours the teeth for the ceremony, called Erikae, when maiko (apprentice geisha) graduate and become independent.
 The geisha would also sometimes use bird droppings to compile a lighter color.

-Western Asia

-Both sexes used cosmetics throughout the pre-Islamic Near East, going back to the civilizations of ancient Mesopotamia, Ancient Egypt, and Iran.
-Cosmetics, especially eye makeup in the form of kohl, were used in Persia and what today is Iran from ancient periods.
-Kohl is a black powder that was used widely across the Persian Empire.
-It was used as a powder or smeared to darken the edges of the eyelids similar to eyeliner.

-Cosmetics were also used throughout the Middle East and Near East after the advent of Islam.
-Women used cosmetics widely in the private sphere, while only female slaves and singers tended to use them in public.
-Ointments, powders, and pastes were used as skin-lightening agents to comply with the era's beauty standards.
-Perfumed creams were also used on the face, as were sandalwood-based pastes to protect the skin from sunlight.
-Decorative henna was used during wedding celebrations to beautify the bride.
-Men and children used kohl on their eyes and henna as a natural dye for their hair, but rarely used other cosmetic items.
+The beginning of the modern Japanese cosmetic industry began after the Meiji Restoration in 1868.
+New products began appearing in the markets for skin care and dermatology due to new ingredients and technologies.